bor1e/rashi-de/mishpatim/mishpatim_schlischi.md

 —3— **Bringe er Zeugen dafür,** bringe er Zeugen, dass es durch einen Notfall zerrissen worden, und er ist frei.

+—4— **Bringe er Zeugen dafür,** bringe er Zeugen, dass es durch einen Notfall zerrissen worden, und er ist frei.

 ---

 ////—1—//// 22:12:3,"**He need not pay for that which was torn apart.** It does not say: <font color=#d633ff>🟌</font>טְרֵפָה <font color=#d633ff>🟌</font>לֹא <font color=#d633ff>🟌</font>יְשַׁלֵּם (he need not pay for [any] one which was torn): but, rather, it says: <font color=#d633ff>🟌</font>הַטְּרֵפָה [for <font color=d50505>»</font>this<font color=d50505>«</font> one that was torn).
 [This indicates that] there is a torn one for which he must pay, and there is a torn one for which he need not pay: For one that was torn apart by a cat, fox, or marten he must pay restitution.
 Whereas, for one that was torn apart by a wolf, lion, bear, or snake, he need not pay.
 But who whispered to you to come to these conclusions?
 Because it is written: “and it dies, or is injured, or is captured.”
 Just as [the animal’s] dying naturally is something he cannot prevent, so, too, the case of injury and captivity [must be such] that he had no way of preventing it. "

 §§—2—§§ 22:12:3," <font color=#d633ff>🟌</font>הטרפה <font color=#d633ff>🟌</font>לא <font color=#d633ff>🟌</font>ישלם HE SHALL NOT PAY THAT WHICH HAS BEEN TORN — It does not say <font color=#d633ff>🟌</font>טרפה <font color=#d633ff>🟌</font>לא <font color=#d633ff>🟌</font>ישלם “one which has been torn he shall not pay for” — but it says “the torn one”, (the one mentioned here, viz., that which was torn without him being able to prevent it).
 Because there is a torn beast for which he has to pay and a torn beast for which he has not to pay.
 For an animal torn by a cat, a fox or a marten he has indeed to make restitution; but for one torn by a wolf, a lion, a bear or a serpent he is not liable to pay.
 But how do you come to make such a distinction (lit., who whispered to you to draw such a conclusion)?
 Because, you see, it states, “and if it die or be injured, or be captured”.
 Now what is the characteristic of natural death?
 One cannot save from it!
 Thus, also, the injury and the capture must be such that he was unable to save the animal from it (cf. Mekhilta d'Rabbi Yishmael 22:12)."

 —3— **Das Zerrissene braucht er nicht zu bezahlen;** er sagt nicht, Zerrissenes zahle er nicht, sondern das Zerrissene; es gibt Zerrissenes, das er zahlen muss, und es gibt Zerrissenes, das er nicht zahlen muss.
 Was von einer Katze, einem Fuchs oder einem Marder zerrissen wird, bezahlt er; was aber von einem Wolf, einem Löwen, einem Bären oder einer Schlange zerrissen wird, zahlt er nicht.
 Und wer hat dir leise gesagt, so zu beweisen?
 Weil geschrieben steht, es stirbt oder zerbricht oder wird gefangen weggeführt; wie er es vom Tode nicht retten konnte, so ist auch nur ein solcher Bruch oder Raub gemeint, vor denen er es nicht retten konnte (Mech.).

+—4— **Das Zerrissene braucht er nicht zu bezahlen;** er sagt nicht, Zerrissenes zahle er nicht <font color=#d633ff>🟌</font>טְרֵפָה <font color=#d633ff>🟌</font>לֹא <font color=#d633ff>🟌</font>יְשַׁלֵּם, sondern das Zerrissene 🟌</font>הַטְּרֵפָה; es gibt *Zerrissenes*, das er zahlen muss, und es gibt *Zerrissenes*, das er nicht zahlen muss.
+Was von einer Katze, einem Fuchs oder einem Marder zerrissen wird, bezahlt er; was aber von einem Wolf, einem Löwen, einem Bären oder einer Schlange zerrissen wird, zahlt er nicht.
+Und wer hat dir leise gesagt, so zu beweisen?
+Weil geschrieben steht: «es stirbt oder zerbricht oder wird gefangen weggeführt».
+Wie er es vom Tode nicht retten konnte, so ist auch nur ein solcher Bruch oder Raub gemeint, vor denen er es nicht retten konnte (Mekhilta d'Rabbi Yishmael 22:12).

 ---